Alonso-del-Arte/chess/doc/Variants.md

 PLACEHOLDER FOR Atomic Kings Close Quarters DIAGRAM

+### Bichromatic chess

+The name of this variant is in reference to so-called "monochromatic" chess, which will be discussed next.
+The board is the same and the usual complement of White and Black pieces is used.
+All the regular rules of regular chess apply, except that pieces may only move to squares of the opposite color they're on.
+This makes no difference for knights, but kings can only castle queenside and bishops are hopelessly immobilized to their starting squares, unless they're captured.

 ### Monochromatic chess

 This is not Yoko Ono's chess variant.
 The adjective "monochromatic" refers to